nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Base Reward
-A subsidy paid to miners in CKBytes for providing the compute and storage requirements required for processing transactions and persisting data on Nervos.

-Base Rewards are created from Base Issuance and will decrease over time until eventually ending.
+Base reward is the block reward (in CKBytes) to miners generated from the base issuance.
+Base reward halves approximately every 4 years until eventually reaching 0, like Bitcoin.

 #### See Also
 - [Base Issuance](#base-issuance)